IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

    In contrast to our :doc:`oauth2`, you can use multiple providers by creating distinct configurations enabled by the same technology and without modifying the Dataverse Software code base (standards for the win!).

+.. _oidc-pkce:

+Enabling PKCE Security
+^^^^^^^^^^^^^^^^^^^^^^

+Many providers these days support or even require the usage of `PKCE <https://oauth.net/2/pkce/>`_ to safeguard against some attacks and enable public clients that cannot have a secure secret to still use OpenID Connect (or OAuth2).

+The Dataverse built OIDC client can be enabled to use PKCE and which method to use when creating the code challenge.
+See also `this explanation of the flow <https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-proof-key-for-code-exchange-pkce>`_ for details on how this works.

+As we are using the `Nimbus SDK <https://connect2id.com/products/nimbus-oauth-openid-connect-sdk>`_ as our client library, we support the standard ``PLAIN`` and ``S256`` code challenge methods.
+"SHA-256 method" is the default as recommend in `RFC7636 <https://datatracker.ietf.org/doc/html/rfc7636#section-4.2>`_.
+If your provider needs some other method (unlikely), please open an issue.

+The provisioning sections below contain in the example the parameters you may use to configure PKCE.

 Provision via REST API
 ^^^^^^^^^^^^^^^^^^^^^^

+Note: you may omit the PKCE related settings from ``factoryData`` below if you don't plan on using PKCE - default is disabled.

 Please create a ``my-oidc-provider.json`` file like this, replacing every ``<...>`` with your values: